open-webui/docs/docs/features/webhooks.md

 ---
 sidebar_position: 10
-title: "🪝 Webhooks in Open WebUI"
+title: "🪝 Webhook for New Sign Ups"
 ---

 Overview